 Gaining the ICC via the RYA Day Skipper Certificate Route

-Once you pass the Online theory Day Skipper Course, you then attend one of 500 RYA sailing Schools in the world.
-North Americans should attend the Yachting Education RYA Training Center in Charleston, The Bahamas, or The US Virgin Islands.
+Once you pass the Online theory RYA Day Skipper Course, you then attend one of 500 RYA sailing Schools in the world.
+In North America and the Caribbean, you can go to:

 The Online RYA Day Skipper Sailing Course

 The NauticEd RYA Day Skipper online course requires a real person to take the time to grade your exam and that you do the exam with RYA Charts and an Almanac which we include in the cost of the course.
 Thus, the cost is a bit more than our regular other eLearning courses.

 The full RYA Day Skipper course is $394.
 When you pass this course – you are issued with the RYA Day Skipper Theory Course and Exam complete certificate.
 Your practical time on the water after that is a breeze, you’ll be doing no exams on the water.